Lifeline Fund Guidelines

 Please read these Guidelines before downloading form.

-As The Bone Marrow Foundation’s flagship undertaking, The Lifeline Fund provides financial support to individuals who meet our eligibility guidelines.
+As the Bone Marrow & Cancer Foundation’s flagship program, The Lifeline Fund provides financial support to individuals who meet our eligibility guidelines.
 This funding helps to cover the myriad costs associated with transplants, such as donor searches, compatibility testing, bone marrow harvesting, medications, home and child care services, medical equipment, transportation, cord blood banking, and housing.

 In order to be considered for this program, patients must be affiliated with a certified transplant center and must be on track to have a bone marrow, stem cell, or cord blood transplant or still be receiving post-transplant care.
-The original application should be submitted via postal mail only to The Bone Marrow Foundation.
+The original application should be submitted via postal mail only to the Bone Marrow & Cancer Foundation.

 Lifeline Fund Guidelines